sjdv1982/seamless/README.md

 cd seamless
 docker build . -t rpbs/seamless
 ```
-Then, add ./docker/commands to your .bashrc
+Then, add ~/seamless/docker/commands to $PATH.
+This can be done with the following line in your .bashrc:

+export PATH=$PATH:~/seamless/docker/commands

 - From pip (inside a Dockerfile)